+Supporting children and young people's wellbeing and mental health is critical.
 Schools play a significant role in supporting the wellbeing and mental health of their students.
-As our communities continue to experience the impact of the COVID-19 pandemic, supporting students' wellbeing and mental health is critical.
-To ensure schools are well-placed to support all students, the Queensland Government has made a $100 million investment over 3 years in a Student Wellbeing Package to:
+To ensure schools are well-placed to support all students, the Queensland Government has made a $106.7 million investment over 3 years in a Student Wellbeing Package which is:

-- increase the wellbeing workforce to provide access to mental health and wellbeing support for every Queensland primary and secondary state school student; and
+- increasing the wellbeing workforce to provide access to mental health and wellbeing support for every Queensland primary and secondary state school student

-- pilot a program placing General Practitioners in 20 state secondary schools in areas of greatest need 1 day per week.
+- piloting a program placing General Practitioners in 50 state schools with secondary students 1 day per week.

 Department staff can access additional information on OnePortal.

 The Student Wellbeing Package will ensure every Queensland primary and secondary state school student has access to a wellbeing professional at school.
 From 1 July 2021, schools and regions have been working closely to recruit additional wellbeing professionals, including psychologists, guidance officers (with a counselling focus), social workers and youth workers, to support students' wellbeing and mental health at school.

 Every Queensland state school will benefit from the Student Wellbeing Package and schools do not need to apply to access additional support from wellbeing professionals.
 Funding is being provided in three phases over the duration of the initiative.

 Additional wellbeing professionals provided through the Student Wellbeing Package complement and add to the support already provided to students in Queensland state schools by guidance officers, school-based youth health nurses, youth support coordinators and other wellbeing support staff.
 Additional wellbeing professionals are working as part of schools' established student support teams and contribute to schools' whole-school approach to supporting students' wellbeing and mental health.

 Information about employment opportunities for wellbeing professionals in Queensland state schools and Department of Education regions is available from the